The far-right in Europe

 - Netherlands -

-The anti-Islam Freedom Party (PVV) of Geert Wilders became in March the second party in parliament, with 20 seats in the 150-member parliament.
+The anti-Islam Freedom Party (PVV) of Geert Wilders in March became the second party in parliament, with 20 seats in the 150-member legislature.

 - Hungary -